cblgh/hyperdungeon/README.md

 ## Tutorial
 #### `npm install && npm start`
 Install all the packages needed and run the game.
-Currently you'll need at least another peer to be running to be able to do anything.
+Currently you'll need at least another peer running to be able to do anything.

 ### Commands
 #### `north|west|south|east`